CHSAA has moved to a new RPI system for postseason all team sports.

 The RPI standings will not publish for the first time until a season hits the midway point.

-Once they do, feeds are updated nightly during the regular season.
+Once they do, feeds are updated nightly during the regular season, with the exception of football.
+Football's standings will update once per week.